vasilisalmpanis/Python-Company-Blog/README.md

 # Completed Python Web Project

 A basic blog I created using flask for the company I work for, called Heliades Farming Solutions.
-It is a farm consulting company that specializes in small ruminants
+It is a farm consulting company that specializes in small ruminants.

 ## Description